Coursera offerings available free for U of M students, faculty and staff

 Coursera for Minnesota gives free access to Coursera courses that you would have to pay for if you accessed the course through the main Coursera website.
 The course experience is the same if you sign up for a course through Coursera for Minnesota or the main Coursera website.

-I’m a University of Minnesota instructor and would like to integrate content from a U of M Coursera course into my on-campus course.
+I’m a University of Minnesota instructor and would like to integrate content from a U of M (or partner) Coursera course into my on-campus course.
 How can I set this up?

 Instructors should do the following: